 Make sure your home is safe as you are recovering.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
-Your doctor will tell you when you do not need to keep your wound covered.
+Your provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
-You may wash it with mild soap and water if your doctor says you can.
+You may wash it with mild soap and water if your provider says you can.

-You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your doctor says you can.
+You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your provider says you can.

 Surgery will not cure the cause of your aneurysm.
 Your arteries may become widened again, or you may have this problem in another artery.
 You will need to make lifestyle changes to try to prevent the problem from coming back.